-Banff National Park is one of the most beautiful places in the world and consequently one of the most visited places in Canada.
-There is a lot of information available online on Banff Canada but if you are looking for a quick glimpse into the good, the bad and the ugly of Banff Canada, then click on the tabs below:
+Banff National Park is one of the most visited places in Canada.
+There is a lot of information available online on Banff Canada but if you are looking for a quick glimpse Banff Canada, then check the information below:

 The rock flour from the glaciers gives the lakes in Banff their amazing color.
 It not only makes for wonderful memories but also amazing photos which you can show off to your friends on social media.
 Here are three most photographed lakes of Banff:

 2. Walk on the Glacier Skywalk and Columbia Icefields

 Walk on 400 year old ice of the Athabasca Glacier and enjoy a cool ride on the Ice Explorer.
 Be careful while walking on the glacier, it can be very slippery.
 You can combine the Ice Walk with The Glacier Skywalk.
 The Glacier Skywalk is a relatively new attraction which opened in 2014 and it is a must do for anyone who visits Banff or Jasper National Park.

 3. View Banff From The Top of Sulphur Mountain

 Take a ride on the Banff Gondola or hike up to the top of Sulphur Mountain to get a bird’s-eye view of the town of Banff and experience sweeping views of the surrounding Rockies.

 4. Soak In The Banff Hot Springs